pschool-in/curriculum/content/grammar/adjectivie/adjective-passages.md

 ## Reading notes:

 The words which describe a naming word (noun) or a pronoun are called adjectives.
-Adjectives usually tell us about what kind of, how many or what color etc, any person, a place, thing or animal is.
+Adjectives usually tell us about what kind of, how many, or what color any person, a place, thing, or animal is.
 Adjectives usually come before a noun and make them more specific.
 Adjectives also have their opposites like - "tall-short", "big-small", "black-white".

 For example: